koadaboa/mlb_pitcher_pred/README.md

 Derived from `game_level_starting_pitchers`, this table contains rolling-window statistics for each pitcher.
-For every numeric metric we compute prior-game means, extrema, standard deviations and linear trend slopes over the window sizes defined in `StrikeoutModelConfig.WINDOW_SIZES`.
+For every numeric metric we compute prior-game means and standard deviations over the window sizes defined in `StrikeoutModelConfig.WINDOW_SIZES`.
 Momentum features capture the difference between the current game value and the previous rolling mean.
 All calculations use a one-game shift to avoid any data that occurs after the game begins.